fiicodes/ERDiagram/README.md

 from pizza;

-Query for adding data to customer table:
+9.Query for adding data to customer table:

 insert into customer(customer_name,phone,address)